MicrosoftDocs/entra-docs/docs/global-secure-access/concept-connectors.md

 > [!NOTE]
 > There isn't much difference in the maximum TPS between 4, 8, and 16 core machines.
 The main difference is the expected latency.
 >
 > The table focuses on the expected performance of a connector based on the type of machine it's installed on.
-This is separate from the application proxy service's throttling limits, see [Service limits and restrictions](~/identity/users/directory-service-limits-restrictions.md).
+This is separate from the service's throttling limits, see [service limits and restrictions](~/identity/users/directory-service-limits-restrictions.md).

 ## Security and networking

-Connectors can be installed anywhere on the network that allows them to send requests to the application proxy service.
-What's important is that the computer running the connector also has access to your apps.
+Connectors can be installed anywhere on the network that allows them to send requests to the Microsoft Entra Private Access and application proxy service.
+What's important is that the computer running the connector also has access to your apps and resources.
 You can install connectors inside of your corporate network or on a virtual machine that runs in the cloud.
 Connectors can run within a perimeter network, also known as a demilitarized zone (DMZ), but it's not necessary because all traffic is outbound so your network stays secure.

 Connectors only send outbound requests.
-The outbound traffic is sent to the application proxy service and to the published applications.
+The outbound traffic is sent to the service and to the published resources and applications.
 You don't have to open inbound ports because traffic flows both ways once a session is established.
 You also don't have to configure inbound access through your firewalls.

-For more information about configuring outbound firewall rules, see [Work with existing on-premises proxy servers](application-proxy-configure-connectors-with-proxy-servers.md).
+For more information about configuring outbound firewall rules, see [Work with existing on-premises proxy servers](../identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md).

 ## Performance and scalability

-Scale for the application proxy service is transparent, but scale is a factor for connectors.
+Scale for Microsoft Entra Private Access and the application proxy services is transparent, but scale is a factor for connectors.
 You need to have enough connectors to handle peak traffic.
 Connectors are stateless and the number of users or sessions don't affect them.
 Instead, they respond to the number of requests and their payload size.
 With standard web traffic, an average machine can handle 2,000 requests per second.
 The specific capacity depends on the exact machine characteristics.

 CPU and network define connector performance.
 CPU performance is needed for TLS encryption and decryption, while networking is important to get fast connectivity to the applications and the online service.